-- Verification Worksheet with required signatures (if the student is dependent, one parent signatures required; student signature is required) - Copies of signed federal tax returns of the student, and if the student is dependent, the parents' copies of W-2's - Other documents requested by Financial Aid Services to resolve conflicting or questionable information.
+- Verification Worksheet with required signatures (if the student is dependent, one parents signature is required; student signature is also required) - Copies of signed federal tax returns of the student, spouse (if applicable), and if the student is dependent, signed copies of the parents' tax returns - Copies of W-2's will be requested for student, spouse (if applicable), and if the student is dependent copies of W-2's for parents. - Other documents requested by Financial Aid Services to resolve conflicting or questionable information.